-Recipients under 21 years of age may continue to receive curative treatments for their terminal illness.
-However, the hospice provider is responsible for and must coordinate ALL curative treatments related to the terminal illness and related conditions.
-No additional payment may be made regardless of cost of service for curative care treatment.
+Recipients under age 21 may continue to receive curative treatments for their terminal illness.
+However, the hospice provider is responsible for coordinating ALL curative treatments related to the terminal illness and related conditions.

-The hospice provider is responsible for making a daily visit to ALL recipients under 21 years of age and to coordinate care to ensure there is no duplication of services.
+The hospice provider is responsible for making a daily visit to ALL recipients under the age of 21 and to coordinate care to ensure there is no duplication of services.
 The daily visit is not required if the person is not in the home due to hospitalization or inpatient respite stays.